 Last but not least, another instance where the mouth rinse would not help would be if the infection turns into severe facial swelling from a tooth abscess.
 This is when your face just swells up so much that it looks like you gained weight.

 Tooth infections causing swellings like this is a full blown abscess would need to be drained by a healthcare professional.
 A home remedy like Listerine cannot fight this type of facial swelling.
 If you happen to have this, you would need to go see a specialist, an oral surgeon, or go to your local emergency department of a hospital.

 Unfortunately, most mouthwash do not help with tooth pain nor will they stop a toothache.
 The reason is because Listerine is an antiseptic mouthwash and not an antibacterial mouthwash.

 Antiseptic mouthwash.
 They don't require a prescription and their purpose is to help control plaque from building up.
 This means that the mouth rinse is used to prevention infections and not stop them.

 Antibacterial mouthwash.
 They require a prescription but their purpose is to control an active infection.
 They may be used to prevent infections but typically they are only used after an infection has occured.

 So, if you were looking at Listerine as the best mouthwash for a toothache to get pain relief, you may be out of luck since it is an antiseptic rinse.
 Even though the ingredients within Listerine can fight bacteria, there is still no way for it to reach the nerve and offer any pain relief.
 Unfortunately, only your dentist will be able to give you pain relief from a toothache.

 Listerine is one of the best mouthwash for fighting germs and plaque but it's ability to kill certain infections may be limited.
-When in doubt it is always best to schedule a consultation with one of our dentists in long island city!
+When in doubt it is always best to schedule a dental check up with one of our dentists in long island city!
 If you can't get an appointment or won't be able to make it in, there are some home remedies that can temporarily help.